-Enerflex is a global organization delivering innovative natural gas compression, processing, and electric power solutions, as well as after-market services to a broad range of customers across the world.
-Central to achieving Enerflex's vision, Transforming Natural Gas to Meet the World's Energy Needs, are the Company's values of Integrity, Commitment, Creativity, and Success.
+Enerflex is a global organization delivering innovative natural gas compression, processing, low carbon, and electric power solutions, as well as after-market services to a broad range of customers across the world.
+Central to achieving Enerflex's vision, Transforming Energy for a Sustainable Future, are the Company's values of Integrity, Commitment, Creativity, and Success.
 On behalf of the HRC Committee and the Board, we are pleased to share our approach to executive compensation.